 As always, our team works collaboratively to ensure cross-communication of needs with donors as appropriate.
 Meanwhile, we strongly encourage you to continue outreach to your supporters about the impact of COVID-19 on your programs and operations.

 If you wish to discuss your needs in greater detail, please contact your Program Officer.

 Will the Community Foundation be offering any training programs?

-Yes, we are currently exploring which topics are most relevant to the sector during this time, as well as virtual opportunities to provide an interactive environment.
-Please stay tuned for upcoming capacity and training opportunities specifically designed to support organizations during the COVID-19 pandemic.
+Yes, we are adjusting our offerings to highlight topics most relevant to the sector during this time, as well as virtual opportunities to provide an interactive environment.
+Please check here for upcoming capacity and training opportunities.

 How can we access volunteers?